RFID software: Write data from an RFID reader to a database (for example, Firebird)

-- A user has been created in that database, who will be given the rights to write data to a database table.
+- A user has been created in that database, who will be given the right to write data to a database table.

 Creating a table for storing the data

 Below you can see the recommended SQL script for creating a table, a trigger, and a sequence.
-This script should be run by the "SYSDBA" user.
+The "SYSDBA" user should run this script.

 CREATE GENERATOR TAG_DATA_ID_SEQ;